Pollora/colt/README.md

 ]);
 ```

-To make Laravel's Password Reset work with Corcel, we have to override how passwords are stored in the database.
+To make Laravel's Password Reset work with Colt, we have to override how passwords are stored in the database.
 To do this, you must change `Auth/PasswordController.php` from:

 ```php
 use App\Http\Controllers\Controller;